Hyperthyroidism + I-131 Treatment

 • 24/7 live camera access so you can check on your cat anytime

-• Medications administered safely by our feline-certified technicians
+• Medications administered safely by our feline-certified veterinary technician specialist

 Aftercare: What to Expect When Your Cat Comes Home